-Implementation - The 2006 Plan recommended an implementation strategy for bike projects based on project costs, predicted municipal funding levels and cost-sharing opportunities.
+Implementation - The 2006 Plan recommended an implementation strategy for bike projects based on project costs, predicted municipal funding levels and costsharing opportunities.
 The project costs were "order-of-magnitude" estimates.
 During the period between 2006 and 2012, staff found that the implementation strategy did not always paint a realistic portrayal of the financial implications of a bike project.
 This was primarily due to the fact that the cost estimates and funding information became dated rapidly, in addition to the inability of the planning-level document to identify technical constraints and design issues.

 For the 2011 update the implementation strategy, including financial implications, was removed.
-The capital costs for top priority bike projects, along with municipal funding levels and cost-sharing opportunities are more appropriately analyzed on a rolling annual basis, in the context of the City and District's respective Capital Plans processes to optimize accuracy excluded from the 2012 update to avoid redundancy and the risk of this information becoming out-of-date.
+The capital costs for top priority bike projects, along with municipal funding levels and cost-sharing opportunities are more appropriately analyzed on a rolling annual basis, in the context of the City and District's respective Capital Plans processes to optimize accuracy

 Design Guidelines - The 2006 Bicycle Master Plan included a set of guidelines for use in designing bike facilities in North Vancouver.
-At that time, the local guidelines were created to be consistent with and refer to nationally accepted guidelines per Transportation Association of Canada (TAC).
+At that time, the local quidelines were created to be consistent with and refer to nationally accepted guidelines per Transportation Association of Canada (TAC).

 Since 2006, bicycle facility design has evolved, and there is an increasing need for consistency amongst Metro Vancouver municipalities.
 This means adhering to the most widely accepted and current design standards prescribed by the Transportation Association of Canada.
-The local design guidelines therefore were
+The local design guidelines therefore were excluded from the 2012 update to avoid redundancy and the risk of this information becoming out-of-date.

-• Mapping - The mapping style adopted in the 2006 Bicycle Master Plan was not found to be user-friendly and created confusion in recent years.
+$\underline{\text{Mapping}}$ - The mapping style adopted in the 2006 Bicycle Master Plan was not found to be user-friendly and created confusion in recent years.
 The 2011 Plan therefore involved developing a new map legend and set of maps.